kyma-project/test-infra/prow/README.md

 - You cannot test Prow configuration locally on Minikube.
 Perform all tests on the cluster.
 - Avoid provisioning long-running clusters.
-- Test Prow configuration against your `kyma` fork repository.
+- Test Prow configuration against your `kyma` forked repository.
 - Disable builds on the internal CI only after all CI functionalities are provided by Prow.
 This applies not only to the `master` branch but also to release branches.

 ### Project structure